Houston Area Food Access Analysis Tool

 A food desert is a low-income census tract where either a substantial number or share of residents has low access to a supermarket or large grocery store.
 "Low income" tracts are defined as those where at least 20 percent of the people have income at or below the federal poverty levels for family size, or where median family income for the tract is at or below 80 percent of the surrounding area's median family income.
 Tracts qualify as "low access" tracts if at least 500 persons or 33 percent of their population live more than a mile from a supermarket or large grocery store (for rural census tracts, the distance is more than 10 miles).

-The Food Insecurity Mapping effort is the result of a cross-sector collaborative supported and funded by the Clinton Foundation’s Health Matters Initiative and GE Healthymagination, and anchored by The University of Texas School of Public Health.
+The Food Insecurity Mapping effort is the result of a cross-sector collaborative supported and funded by the Clinton Foundation’s Health Matters Initiative and GE Healthymagination, and anchored by The University of Texas Health Science Center at Houston School of Public Health.
 The platform provides an active lens into current resources as well as opportunity areas.
 The intent is for the platform to be used by numerous stakeholders, government representatives and residents.